microsoft/vscode-docs/docs/editor/codebasics.md

 ![Explorer Menu](images/codebasics/explorer_menu.png)

 VS Code works very well with other tools that you might use, especially command line tools.
-If you want to run a command line tool in the context of the folder you currently have open in VS Code, right-click the folder and select `Open in Console`.
+If you want to run a command line tool in the context of the folder you currently have open in VS Code, right-click the folder and select `Open in Terminal`.

-You can also navigate to the location of a file or folder in the native Explorer by right-clicking on a file or folder and selecting `Reveal in Explorer` (or `Reveal in Finder` on the Mac).
+You can also navigate to the location of a file or folder in the native Explorer by right-clicking on a file or folder and selecting `Open Containing Folder` (or `Reveal in Finder` on the Mac).

 >**Tip:** Type `kb(workbench.action.quickOpen)` to quickly search and open a file by its name.